-Applications will be considered half a term in advance of the place being required.
+Applications will only be considered 6 school weeks in advance of the place being required.
 For entry to school at the start of term or half term, an application will need to be received by the School Admissions Team, 15 school days in advance of the commencement date.